 Ishrat knows nothing beyond that.
 She opened her eyes in District Hospital Baramulla from where she was referred to Bones and Joints Hospital (B&J) in Srinagar in critical condition.
 She later came to know that she was in excruciating pain, was not able to talk and doctors expected the injury might have interrupted the blood circulation.

-In the emergency ward of B&J Hospital, where she waited for three days for an operation, Ishrat realized her pilot’s decision had serious implication on her body.
+In the emergency ward of B&J Hospital, where she waited for three days for an operation, Ishrat realized her pilot’s decision had a serious implication on her body.

 After the surgery of her spinal cord, Ishrat realized the senseless lower portion of her body has permanently changed, something she will have to live with for her life.
 Her spinal cord was damaged in two places.
 She was discharged from the hospital soon and shifted to her home in Bangdara.